Enyimba FC Chairman threatens to quit — Daily Times Nigeria

 “I would not want to leave Enyimba and expect it to go down, so there is no way I can wish that; that is why we are taking time.

-“It is not wrong to criticise us because no man is an island, we are open to learning every day,’’ Anyansi-Agwu told the News Agency of Nigeria (NAN) in Aba on Monday.
+“It is not wrong to criticise us because no man is an island, we are open to learning every day,’’ Anyansi-Agwu) said.

 He, however, frowned at the frequent condemnation he receives whenever things go wrong in the club.